dylanbarrett-analytics/nba-2024-25-utilizing-roles/README.md

 Output per Role measures **how efficiently** a player **produced output relative to their role size**.
 In other words, how efficiently does a player convert their role into output?

 > For example, Player X had a raw PRA of 16 with a USG of 15%.
 Player Y had a raw PRA of 28 with a USG of 30%.
-Player X's output per role is 1.07, while for Player Y, it's 0.93.
+Using the formula, Player X's output per role is 1.07, while for Player Y, it's 0.93.
 >
 > Even though Player Y's raw output was higher, Player X was more efficient.
+Here, efficiency is more important than raw volume.

-This metric was measured for every game, but for a player's entire regular season, simply take the average across all games.
+This metric was measured for every game, but for a player's entire regular season, simply take the average value across all games.

 The **average Output per Role** across all 373 players in this study was **0.95**.
-The highest was Josh Hart and Rudy Gobert, both with a value of 1.90.
+The highest belonged to Josh Hart and Rudy Gobert, both with an average of 1.90.

 ### **Output Consistency (OC) Grade**

-All-Star Output Rate and Output per Role are the two primary metrics of this analysis, but I decided the most presentable option was to combine these into one singular primary metric.
+All-Star Output Rate and Output per Role are the two primary metrics of this analysis, but the most presentable option would be to combine these two into one primary metric.

 $$
 \text{Output Consistency} = \sqrt{{\text{All-Star Output Rate}} \times {\text{Output per Role}}}